tsmith-veza/veza-linux-connector/readme.md

-# Veza Linux Connector
+# Veza Linux Parser

-This project enables you to pull authorization metadata from linux hosts and push that authorization metadata to Veza for visualization and analysis.
+This python script parses relevant linux files and pushes the extracted authorization metadata to the Veza cloud service.

 ## How it works